nanocosmos/docs/docs/cloud/network-diagnostics.md

 Adding `ping`, `mtr` or `traceroute` output to [support](/docs/platform/billing-and-support/support/) tickets is sometimes useful when trying to diagnose network issues.
 You may also want to forward `traceroute` information to your Internet Service Provider (ISP) if you suspect that the connectivity issue is with your ISP's network.
 Recording `traceroute` information is particularly useful if you are experiencing an intermittent issue.

+### IP Addresses

+- What is your public IP address?
+  You can use http://whatismyip.akamai.com/ to find out, if you're unsure.

+- Who is the ISP?

 ### The ping Command

 The `ping` command tests the connection between the local machine and a remote address or machine.